 Some of the gender inequality simply comes from the pipeline of candidates.
 At A-level, only 34% of girls choose a science, technology or mathematical subject, and at university level this decreases to 14%.
 Across the sector, the problem is exacerbated by gender pay gaps and a failure to nurture the talent once onboard: twice as many women leave jobs in tech than men.
 At least we’re talking about it, but we clearly have a long way to go.

-On to my highlight of conference, Jenny Lay-Flurrie – Microsoft’s chief accessibility officer – addressed the topic of accessibility.
+On to my highlight of this year’s Future Decoded, Jenny Lay-Flurrie – Microsoft’s chief accessibility officer – addressed the topic of accessibility.
 A show of hands revealed some 80% of the audience knew someone with a disability, yet building accessible software often remains an afterthought.

 Lay-Flurrie highlighted that adapting already built solutions to be accessible is more expensive than building them outright, and (back to my previous theme), a diverse workforce made up of abled and disabled people produces great things.